There is nothing like drinking a glass of freshly squeezed juice. Whatever the season, it is possible to enjoy fresh juice at home.

 The speed on this juicer is quite high, so be careful when juicing softer foods or you may end up with juice all over your kitchen.
 This Breville BJE200XL contains dishwasher-safe parts and comes with a one-year limited warranty.

-If you are looking to try out juicing at a minimal cost, the BLACK+DECKER JE2200B 400-Watt Fruit and Vegetable Juice Extractor is a good option.
+If you are looking to try out juicing at a minimal cost, the BLACK+DECKER JE2200B is a good option.
 However, it will require more work on your part.
 Because of the small chute, you will need to cut fruits and vegetables before juicing (the chute can fit 1/4 of an apple).

 Like the other juicers on the list, this one has dishwasher-safe parts.
-It comes with a two-year limited warranty.
+It comes with a 2-year limited warranty.
 At only 400 watts, this juicer is much less powerful than the others.